‘General Hospital’ Spoilers For April 10-14: Nina Acts Recklessly, Carly Cheats On Sonny, More Resurrections?

 Jake’s Trauma

-Jason wants one thing for his son – to sever all ties with Franco.
+Jason wants one thing for his son –to sever all ties with Franco.
 General Hospital spoilers indicate that no amount of pep talk will change Jason’s mind about Franco.
 Although Franco has been a big help in Jake’s recovery, Jason will not be happy when he learns Jake looked for Franco.

 Franco's got company in his studio today.
 Steamy doesn't even begin to describe what happens next… ???? #GH starts NOW on ABC! pic.twitter.com/c9jTYWKcWS